The number one money saving rule is: pay yourself first.

 The Power of Compound Interest

-Compound interest is interest calculated on the initial principal and also on the accumulated interest of previous periods that was added to the principle sum.
+Compound interest is interest calculated on the initial principal and also on the accumulated interest of previous periods that was added to the principal sum.
 It is essentially earning interest on interest.

 The powers of compound interest means that the earlier you save money the more will accumulate.
 That is why is it critical to start saving now and to save every time you get paid.